antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-db-migration-part-6.md

 ---
-title: ".Net Core microservice application with ABP - DbMigration - Part 6"
+title: ".Net Microservice application with ABP - DbMigration - Part 6"
 excerpt: "In this post we will see how to create migration project for our microservice application"
 date: "2022-03-19T04:00:00.000Z"
 videoId: vtv8gzSbjCY